Our Favorite 10 Flies for Pike

 - Umpqua Swimming Baitfish

-This is one of your best choices to nabbing northern pike (and muskies) in Wisconsin and all over the world.
+This is one of your best choices for nabbing northern pike (and muskies) in Wisconsin and all over the world.
 Choose from red/white or shad patterns.

 - Ehlers’ Gator Done

 This fly collection is one of the most popular from Rainy’s Signature Pat Ehlers’ Series for muskies and northern pike.
-These attract the big boys who pretty on the biggest bait.
+These attract the big girls and are made of tough tying materials to help them last longer.

 - Skok’s Super Mushy